AFFANSAR/Atmosly/README.md

-Here’s a well-structured README file in a more traditional format:

----

 # 🌤️ Atmosly

 **Atmosly** is a modern weather application that provides real-time weather data with an intuitive UI.
 It features a seamless dark/light mode toggle and interactive visualizations.